Western Bay of Plenty assesses damage from Cyclone Gabrielle

 Tree falls, slips, power outages and coastal flooding were the main issues caused by the cyclone, said Denyer.

-Compared to the severe weather between January 28 -30 there hadn’t been the “same level of damage”, he said.
+Compared to the severe weather between January 28-30 there had not been the “same level of damage”, he said.

 “What’s really caused the issue here has been the storm surge and the extent to which that has flooded some people’s homes.”

-Denyer didn’t have a clear idea of how many homes had been affected yet, but he understood it “wasn’t that many”.
+Denyer did not have a clear idea of how many homes had been affected, but he understood it “wasn’t that many”.

 The severe weather in January caused properties to flood, there were around 100 slips and a bridge across a rural road in Te Puke washed away.